 Our rentals are all single family dwellings.
 They’re all stand-alone houses, except for our Airbnb, which is a condo.

 By and large, single-family homes are cheaper than duplexes.
 And bonus, you only have to find one tenant.
 In some markets, you just don’t have the demand for rentals, and filling a duplex or quadplex can be more challenging.

 Sometimes you luck out, and the rental you purchase already has signed-on tenants living there.
 (Granted, having instant tenants can be a blessing or a curse!)

-More practically, a single family home is easier to finance.
-You’ll pay about 50% more for an equivalent quality duplex and maybe double the cost of a SFH for a quadplex.
+More practically, a single-family home is easier to finance.
+You’ll pay about 50% more for an equivalent quality duplex and maybe double the cost of an SFH for a quadplex.
 More on the specifics of financing a bit later.

 When we purchased our first SFH rental, it took us almost two months to land our first tenant.
 Two factors played into that lag: One was the season.
 We closed on December 30 in the dead of winter.
 Fewer tenants are looking to move between November and March.
 Holidays and the weather keep us hunkered down.

 Another factor was the house was a total MESS.
 The previous owner was a bachelor who didn’t seem to be bothered by filth.
 For example, the master bedroom ceiling fan looked as if it had never been cleaned.
 A cat’s worth of dust coated the blades.
 Nasty.